 Ancient Heart was an important part of my childhood, because it was one of the first new records I ever heard.

 Nearly all the music I remember from my years as a little girl was old music by the time I arrived on the scene in 1981.
 If I had been able to identify historical patterns at that early age, I would have surmised that jazz became obsolete after Bitches Brew, and that the only rock ‘n’ roll bands still alive were The Ramones and The Pretenders.
 My father considered 80’s music a vast wasteland, a viewpoint I generally share.
-He was so desperate to hear something new that at one point that he gave into nostalgic impulses and bought Paul Simon’s Graceland.
-After a few spins, he traded in his barely used copy for a Japanese import version of Help!.
-While I became fond of certain 80’s albums like Purple Rain and certain artists like The Replacements and Pixies, my father continues to boycott the music of the Reagan Revolution to this day, with the single exception of Ancient Heart.
+While I became fond of certain 80’s albums like Purple Rain and certain artists like The Replacements and Pixies, my father continues to boycott the music of the Reagan Revolution to this day, with a few exceptions—and Ancient Heart is one of those exceptions.

 I remember the album well because dad played it to death for at least a month, breaking the pattern of constant rotation on the home stereo.
 He was very excited about it, like he couldn’t believe what he was hearing and had to play it over and over again to assure himself that this new music really was good.
 I liked it, too, especially the song “World Outside Your Window.”
 When it came on, I would lift my seven-year-old body onto the couch, look outside from our living room window and sing along.
 I didn’t quite get the lyrics, so most of it was, “la, la, la, la, la, la, THE WORLD OUTSIDE YOUR WINDOW THE WORLD OUTSIDE YOUR WINDOW isn’t free.”
 I remember trying to master the line “that feeling of redemption,” but when I asked my mother what redemption meant, she said it didn’t apply to children, so it didn’t matter.